boldbi/bold-bi-docs/docs/faq/purpose-of-the-databases-used-in-the-bold-bi.md

                   Authentication details, Email configuration, dashboard settings.
               </li>
             </ul>
-            <b>Note:</b> Each Bold BI site requires separate database.
+            <b>Note:</b> Each Bold BI site requires a separate database.
         </td>
-        <td align="left">This database needs to be set up only when you are targeting the data source, which is extract type like file data source, web API data source, etc.
+        <td align="left">This database needs to be set up only when you are targeting a data source, such as a file data source, web API data source, etc.
         </td>
     </tr>
     <tr>